 Wood flooring looks elegant and welcoming, so it is easy to see why many people love it.
 It is incredibly amazing to have during the cold season because it is warm.
 However, it may wear out with time and cease to look appealing.
-This is when homeowners wonder what to do with it; should they restore or replace it?
-You can consider several factors if you are currently facing this dilemma.
+Francis Taylor Management experts advises that you can consider several factors if you are currently facing this dilemma.
 These include;

 The cost of restoring wooden flooring is one of the most crucial factors that you need to consider.
 It is usually cheaper to repair the wood flooring than to get new wood flooring.
 When installing new wood flooring, you need to consider the price of new wood and the labor cost.
 When calculating the restoration cost, don’t assume it will be way cheaper if you do it yourself because even if it is a DIY project, you will still need to hire or purchase equipment, invest time and buy material.
 Also, remember that if you decide to replace the floor, you can resell the old wood.
 Nowadays, people love using reclaimed wood flooring to do various décor projects around their homes.